Working Memory: Long-Term Strategies & Supports for Diverse Learners

 Use checklists and visuals

-While we may want our teen or young adult to ‘just know’ or ‘remember it all,’ a more realistic strategy for an individual with working memory deficits might be to use a checklist to remember essential things.
-Independence with an activity, even if aided with an intervention tool like a reminder list, is still a greater level of independence.
+While we may want our learners to “just know” or “remember it all,” a more realistic strategy for an individual with working memory deficits might be to use a checklist to remember essential things.
+Independence with an activity—even if aided with an intervention tool like a reminder list—is still a greater level of independence.

-To see a sample “What Do I Need?” reminder sheet to help your teen gather necessary materials for an event, download our free .pdf sample executive functioning worksheet.
+To see a sample “What Do I Need?” reminder sheet to help your learner gather necessary materials for an event, download our free .pdf sample executive functioning worksheet.

 Offer breaks